dwstyagi/spotify-portfoilio/README.md

 # Spotify API Portfolio Integration

 A Ruby on Rails API that integrates with Spotify to display your top tracks, currently playing song, followed artists, and control playback.
-Built for deployment on Railway with PostgreSQL.

 ## Features

 - View your top 10 tracks
-- See currently playing song
+- See the currently playing song
 - List followed artists
 - Pause current playback
 - Play any of your top tracks